john-kurkowski/tldextract/README.md

 that the PSL makes a public/private distinction.
 Note this default may run counter to the default parsing behavior of other, PSL-based libraries.

-### Specifying your own URL or file for Public Suffix List data
+### How to use custom Public Suffix List data

 You can specify your own input data in place of the default Mozilla Public Suffix List:

 ```python
 extract = tldextract.TLDExtract(